-6 Emerging Core Strategy - 2009
+5.3 Emerging Core Strategy - 2009 and 2010

 Consultation on the Emerging Core Strategy was undertaken in June 2009 and this was followed by further consideration in August 2009 on options for significant levels of housing growth at Hemel Hempstead, building on the work undertaken in November 2006.
-In addition strategic allocations in Tring, Berkhamsted, Markyate, Bovingdon and Kings Langley were considered in February 2010, followed by consideration of further strategic allocations in April 2010.
+In addition strategic allocations in Tring, Berkhamsted, Markyate, Bovingdon and Kings Langley were considered in February 2010, followed by consideration of further strategic allocations in Hemel Hempstead in April 2010.

 Sustainability appraisal was undertaken at all four of these stages and SA Working Notes were prepared to report the findings and recommendations.
-The sub-sections below summarise the findings of these SA inputs.
-The full results of these appraisals can be found in the accompanying SA Working Notes which can be accessed via the Dacorum Borough Council website at:
+The sub-sections below summarise the SA outputs.
+The results of these appraisals can be found in the SA Working Notes which can be accessed via the Dacorum Borough Council website at: